Code-Institute-Submissions/the-easy-whey/README.md

 [Entity Relationship Diagram](static/readme/entity.png)

 ### Design Deviations
-Compared to the original Wireframe there have been multiple deviations.
+Compared to the original Wireframe and Project idea there have been some minor and major deviations.
-* original XXX
-> CHANGE XXX
+* Planned on using a main landing image behind some hero text on both mobile and desktop views.
+> Found image packs with people drinking shakes that I felt would be better to use through the web app, giving a more consistent feel to branding.
+> Landing page idea was then removed and images inserted which are visible/hidden at different breakpoints.
 * sub based XXX
 > order based XXX